15% OFF YOUR FIRST ORDER

 Lavender.

 There are commercially available natural pet sprays, and they could certainly get the job done.
-On the other hand, if you are looking for a fun DIY project, you can also make your very own pet spray, using the plants we mentioned, along with some water and an ordinary spray bottle.
+On the other hand, if you are looking for a fun DIY project, you can also make your very own pet spray, using natural herb and plant extracts along with some water and an ordinary spray bottle.
+Be sure to consult with your vet before beginning any treatment or use of products containing naturally-derived ingredients.

 For Calming Spray